Law: Policy paper

-Your introduction should introduce your background and interest in the issue and how and why it affects either the community you represent or your client groups.
+Your introduction should introduce your background and position, for example if the assessment instructions note that you are acting as a junior lawyer or researcher for a particular department or organisation .
 It is a good idea to include a brief overview of the issue, your proposed solution, and its necessity before moving on to the substantive sections.

-The body of your paper should address the terms of reference for the review or specific consultation questions.
+The body of your paper should address the specific aspects up for consultation or review.
 These will be outlined in your assessment instructions.
 You should address each term of reference one by one, providing research and case studies on the one hand and recommendations on the other.

 Use headings and subheadings to make your policy paper easier to read.